uniwebcms/framework/blog/01-introduction.md

 **Zero-config tooling.** Webpack, Babel, TypeScript support, Tailwind CSS, PostCSS—pre-configured.
 Hot module replacement, source maps, production optimization.
 Just build.

-**Structured and dynamic data.** Markdown's natural structure handles most content.
+**Structured and dynamic data.** Content can be markdown, JSON blocks within markdown, or structured data.
 Need explicit structure like team members or products?
-Use JSON blocks with schema validation in the markdown.
+Use JSON blocks with schema validation.
 Need dynamic content?
 The framework's runtime handles data fetching from APIs and databases.
 Your component receives data ready to render.

 **Semantic parameters.** Configuration options are semantic—`theme: "dark"` not `backgroundColor: "#333"`.
 Content creators understand their options.
 You can change implementation without breaking content.